jestjs/jest/website/versioned_docs/version-25.x/MockFunctionAPI.md

 This is useful when you want to completely reset a _mock_ back to its initial state.
 (Note that resetting a _spy_ will result in a function with no return value).

-The [`mockReset`](configuration#resetmocks-boolean) configuration option is available to reset mocks automatically before each test.
+The [`resetMocks`](configuration#resetmocks-boolean) configuration option is available to reset mocks automatically before each test.

 ### `mockFn.mockRestore()`